aws/aws-cdk/docs/src/aws-construct-lib.rst

    // with the values set by the higher-level construct bucketResource.addPropertyOverride('LoggingConfiguration.DestinationBucketName', otherBucket.bucketName);

-   // it is also possible to assign a `null` value if this is your thing bucketResource.addPropertyOverride('Foo.Bar', null);
+   // it is also possible to assign a `null` value bucketResource.addPropertyOverride('Foo.Bar', null);

-Will synthesize to:
+Synthesizes to:

 .. code-block:: json

    {
-      "Type": "AWS::S3::Bucket",
+      "Type": "AWS::S3::SpecialBucket",
       "Properties": {
          "Foo": {
             "Bar": null